eddgrant/github-pull-request-dashboard/README.md

 A simple web application which shows outstanding pull requests for repos it has been configured to watch.
 Shows the following information for each PR:

-* Whether or not they are assigned (and to whom if they are).
+* Whether or not it is assigned (and to whom).
-* How long since the PR has been open for.
+* How long the PR has been open for.
 * Who opened the PR.

-PRs are sorted in to 'assigned' and 'unassigned' groups and are listed with the oldest first in order to encourage teams to work in a FIFO manner and not to pick favourites.
+PRs are sorted in to 'assigned' and 'unassigned' groups and are oldest first within each group in order to encourage teams to work in a FIFO manner and not to pick favourites.

-Each PR block contains a link to the PR in GitHub.
+Each piece of PR information contains a link to the PR in GitHub.

+#Origins

+This project started life as an internal tool in [HMRC](https://github.com/hmrc)'s WebOps team, the initial development was done mostly by [Stephen Crossan](https://github.com/scrossan).
+WebOps' Digital Service Manager [Kalbir Sohi](https://github.com/kalbir) and Steve Crossan have both kindly agreed that this 'generified' code can now be open sourced.

 # How to develop this application